colejarczyk/doc/api/admin_users.rst

 Example
 ^^^^^^^

-To create a new admin user use the method below:
+To create a new admin user, use the method below:

 .. code-block:: bash